ariutta/rx-fs/README.md

 * If the *fs* method expects a callback, the *RxFs* method instead returns an Observable.
 * If the *fs* method creates a [Readable stream](https://nodejs.org/api/stream.html#stream_class_stream_readable), *RxFs* has an analogous method that creates an Observable, with `Stream` replaced by `Observable` in the name.
 For example, `RxFs.createReadStream` creates a stream and `RxFs.createReadObservable` creates an observable.
+* The result from calling `fs.createReadObservable` has property `openSource`, which is an observable indicating the file has been opened.

 Note that Rx.Observable has a `pipe` method on its prototype, allowing for operations like this: